abyanmajid/abyanmajid/README.md

 Student, Dalyell Scholar at The University of Sydney \
 Developer well-versed in anything Web, Distributed Systems, DevOps, AI Agents, and Smart Contracts.

-Currently working hard to open a cat cafe one day 🐈‍⬛.
+Currently working hard to adopt 1000 cats and open a cat cafe when I'd retire.
 Oh, and I'm also currently:
   - working hard to improve open-source tooling, particularly in the areas of web 🌐, security engineering 💻, and neutral and safe AI research 🤖.
   - studying rockets in hopes to play what tiny part I can in helping us realize the dream of humans on Mars 🚀.